Post

 Okay! ...

-and the hacker managed to steal a SSL key to encrypt packets.
+The flag was the password of the user “Anonymous” and the hacker managed to steal a SSL key to encrypt packets.
 It also mentions that the SSL key is sent to another hacker via FTP.
-So I filtered the pcap to find ftp-data and found 2 packets, so the key is probably broken up into 2 parts.
+Analyzing FTP packets, the encoded SSL key can be identified.

-Again, I randomly guessed Vigenère with the same site and succesfully extracted both PSK log files and placed them into Wireshark.
-This can be done by navigating to Preferences > Protocols > TLS > (Pre)-Master-Secret log files
+Again, I randomly guessed Vigenère with the same site and succesfully extracted both PSK log files and imported them to the PCAP file.

 Mysterious Old Case [Steganography]